-Most meals only take about 20 minutes and even if you’re used to eating on the run, it’s easy to get into the habit of sitting down as a family.
-The Ellyn Satter Institute offers a five-step plan that can take you from being clueless to a family meal-planning superstar.
+Most meals only take about 20 minutes.
+Even if you’re used to eating on the run, it’s easy to get into the habit of sitting down as a family.
+Learn from the Ellyn Satter Institute how to master meals step by step.

 • Make family meals routine; expect that everyone will sit together to eat